YWCA GP in Action - March 2026

 Eggs-ellent Engineering

-Middle school PATHmakers were recently challenged as part of their engineering design curriculum to construct a vehicle out of household materials that would keep an egg from cracking when sent down a ramp.
+Middle School PATHmakers were recently challenged as part of their engineering design curriculum to construct a vehicle out of household materials that would keep an egg from cracking when sent down a ramp.
 This activity taught students about innovation, physics, and problem-solving—every student who constructed a car was able to keep their egg crack-free!

 Racial Justice Summit